-(c) Term Limits: Maximum tenure of 11 years (two full terms plus partial term if initially other elected office simultaneously a felony.
+(c) Term Limits: Maximum tenure of 11 years (two full terms plus partial term if initially appointed).

-(d) Qualifications: - Colorado resident for at least 5 years - Experience in public administration, healthcare, business, or related field - No felony convictions - Cannot hold
+(d) Qualifications: - Colorado resident for at least 5 years - Experience in public administration, healthcare, business, or related field - No felony convictions - Cannot hold other elected office simultaneously

-(e) Removal: May be removed by recall election, impeachment by Legislature, or conviction of
+(e) Removal: May be removed by recall election, impeachment by Legislature, or conviction of a felony.